swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 ### Backed order creation

-Backend order creation is currently not supported and such orders won't be processed by the YellowCube.
-If a store admin needs to create an order on behalf of the customer it needs to be done through the public store interface.
+Backend order creation is supported and such orders can be force submitted to YellowCube.
+Force submitting is required since the shipping zones are never matched.
+It might be still easier to use the public store interface to create an order on behalf of the customer.

 ### Advanced: Manual order submission

 Some store admins like to determine on a per order basis if they handle it on their own or pass it to YellowCube.
 If YellowCube is disabled for a matched shipping zone, a store admin can still manually force submit it.

+### Troubleshoot order submission errors

+If the order triggers a submission error, make sure first that all products are properly registered at YellowCube by resubmitting them with the button *Update product to YellowCube*.
+Then try submitting the order again.

+If a product has never been sent to YellowCube before, it is skipped on order submission and expected to be manually processed.
+In order to submit such a product to YellowCube, you need to create a new order after product registration.